|

 Greene) and Beryl Stapleton.

 - The seance scene with Mrs. Mortimer does not occur in the novel.
-In fact there is no Mrs. Mortimer in the novel.
-Mrs. Hudson isn't mentioned in the novel either.
+In fact,

 - The trap that Holmes lays to catch the Hound is also different in